Indistinguishability obfuscation: Candidate constructions

 Barak et al. (2001) proved that an inefficient indistinguishability obfuscator exists for circuits; that is, the lexicographically first circuit that computes the same function.
-If P = NP holds, then an indistinguishability obfuscator exists, even though no other kind of cryptography would also exist.
+If P = NP holds, then an indistinguishability obfuscator exists, even though no other kind of cryptography based on Minicrypt assumptions would exist.

-A candidate construction of IO with provable security under concrete hardness assumptions relating to multilinear maps was published by Garg et al. (2013), but this assumption was later invalidated.
+A candidate construction of iO with provable security under concrete hardness assumptions relating to multilinear maps was published by Garg et al. (2013), but this assumption was later invalidated.
 (Previously, Garg, Gentry, and Halevi (2012) had constructed a candidate version of a multilinear map based on heuristic assumptions.)

-Starting from 2016, Lin began to explore constructions of IO based on less strict versions of multilinear maps, constructing a candidate based on maps of degree up to 30, and eventually a candidate based on maps of degree up to 3.
-Finally, in 2020, Jain, Lin, and Sahai proposed a construction of IO based on the symmetric external Diffie-Helman, learning with errors, and learning plus noise assumptions, as well as the existence of a super-linear stretch pseudorandom generator in the function class NC0.
+Starting from 2016, Lin began to explore constructions of iO based on less strict versions of multilinear maps, constructing a candidate based on maps of degree up to 30, and eventually a candidate based on maps of degree up to 3.
+Finally, in 2020, Jain, Lin, and Sahai proposed a construction of iO based on the symmetric external Diffie-Hellman, learning with errors, and learning plus noise assumptions, as well as the existence of a super-linear stretch pseudorandom generator in the function class NC0.
 (The existence of pseudorandom generators in NC0 (even with sub-linear stretch) was a long-standing open problem until 2006.)
 It is possible that this construction could be broken with quantum computing, but there is an alternative construction that may be secure even against that (although the latter relies on less established security assumptions).

-Practicality?
+Practicality

-There have been attempts to implement and benchmark IO candidates.
-For example, as of 2017, an obfuscation of the function $x_1\wedge x_2\wedge \dots \wedge x_{32}$ at a security level of 80 bits took 23.5 minutes to produce and measured 11.6 GB, with an evaluation time of 77 ms. Additionally, an obfuscation of the Advanced Encryption Standard encryption circuit at a security level of 128 bits would measure 18 PB and have an evaluation time of about 272 years.
+There have been attempts to implement and benchmark iO candidates.
+In 2017, an obfuscation of the function $x_1\wedge x_2\wedge \dots \wedge x_{32}$ at a security level of 80 bits took 23.5 minutes to produce and measured 11.6 GB, with an evaluation time of 77 ms. Additionally, an obfuscation of the Advanced Encryption Standard encryption circuit at a security level of 128 bits would measure 18 PB and have an evaluation time of about 272 years.